pytorch/rfcs/PyTorch-Sparse-Roadmap.md

 matrices and at least one of those is a high priority issue.

-This proposal summarizes an overarching strategy for addressing a number `torch.sparse` issues related to the *speed of sparse matrix multiplication* in PyTorch.
+This proposal summarizes an overarching strategy for addressing a number `torch.sparse` issues related to the *performance of sparse matrix multiplication* in PyTorch.
 There are, of course, many other `torch.sparse` issues flagged on GitHub that point to other desired features & API design considerations; these particular matrix multiplication issues are a useful starting point for further